apache/geode/Troubleshooting-Native-Memory.md

 	         | totalFileDescriptorOpen | 75

 ##Action
-There are several actions that can prevent native memory issues.
+There are several actions that can help prevent native memory issues.

 If there is not enough available RAM: